coopyey/personal-site/content/plants.md

 </details>

 <details><summary style="width: 400px;cursor:pointer;outline:none;color: #000;font-weight:bold;padding-left: 5px; border-radius: 5px;">Ordered: May 3rd, 2024</summary>
-<b>Product Ordered:</b> 1x <a href="https://www.rareseeds.com/turmeric-yellow-2-plants-ships-prompt" target="_blank">Tumeric Plants Yellow (3 Plants)</a>
+<b>Product Ordered:</b> 1x <a href="https://www.rareseeds.com/turmeric-yellow-2-plants-ships-prompt" target="_blank">Turmeric Plants Yellow (3 Plants)</a>
 <br /><br />
-Who doesn't love a little tumeric?
-I use tumeric quite often while cooking and thought it would be very nice to have the option of having fresh tumeric that I've grown myself.
-While it can take a year to establish rhizome plants like ginger and tumeric, they also grow themselves and if you make sure to save enough fingers each year, you can continue to grow more and more each subsequent year. :> I had hoped to order these with ginger, but the ginger was out of stock before I had the chance. :(
+Who doesn't love a little Turmeric?
+I use Turmeric quite often while cooking and thought it would be very nice to have the option of having fresh Turmeric that I've grown myself.
+While it can take a year to establish rhizome plants like ginger and Turmeric, they also grow themselves and if you make sure to save enough fingers each year, you can continue to grow more and more each subsequent year. :> I had hoped to order these with ginger, but the ginger was out of stock before I had the chance. :(
 </details>
 </details>
 <br />